kaiusl/KLPlugins.DynLeaderboards/docs/docs/user_guide/config.md

 This tab provides an option to change car names, manufacturers and classes.
 All the available cars are listed on the left.
-If the plugin detects a new car while in game it will be added to the list but for now you'll need to manually refresh the list by clicking the "Refresh" button.
+If the plugin detects a new car while in game it will be added to the list but for now you'll need to manually refresh the list by clicking the `Refresh` button.
 A new car will be added in disabled state but most of the times reasonable defaults will be provided for easy customization.